E-bikes that look like motorcycles take another hit in B.C. Court of Appeal decision | CBC News

 Affordable, environmentally friendly

-Lawyer Dan Griffiths, who represented Ghadban in the case, says his client is a man of modest financial means who relied on the bike to get around.
+Lawyer Dan Griffiths, who represented Ghadban in the case, said his client is a man of modest financial means who relied on the bike to get around.

 "He was excited to find a transportation option which was affordable and which also had the added benefit of being environmentally friendly as well," Griffiths said.

-But Erin O'Mellin, executive director of cycling advocacy group HUB, says the decision is a step in the right direction.
+But Erin O'Mellin, executive director of cycling advocacy group HUB, said the decision is a step in the right direction.

-O'Mellin says there's a lot more danger associated with electric scooters than actual bicycles, regular or electric — especially if they're sharing infrastructure like bike lanes.
+O'Mellin said there's a lot more danger associated with electric scooters than actual bicycles, regular or electric — especially if they're sharing infrastructure such as bike lanes.

 "[Electric scooters] are much heavier and they move at a much faster speed, so the consequence of a collision with this kind of scooter and someone on a regular bicycle would be much more dramatic," she said.